Doubly Linked List: C++, Python (Code Example)

 • Traverse tail to head

-Insertion in front means we need to create a node in the linked list and place it at the beginning of the linked list.
+Insertion in front means creating a node in the linked list and placing it at the beginning of the list.

-For example, there’s a given node “15”.
-We need to add this to the head node.
+For example, there is a given node 15.
+It needs to be added as the head node.

-Here’re two important conditions while doing this operation:
+Two important conditions apply while performing this operation:

-1. The new node will be the head node if there’s no node in the Doubly Linked List.
+1. The new node becomes the head node if the Doubly Linked List is empty.

-2. If there’s already a head node, the previous head will be replaced by the new node.
+2. If there is already a head node, the previous head is replaced by the new node.

 newNode = Node()